erlitx/Docs_manuals/Setting up PostgreSQL with PgAdmin.md

+## How to start PostgreSQL from DockerHub and connect to it via PgAdmin

 ### Run postgres image with name some-postgres, password 123, in background mode
 		$ docker run --name some-postgres -e POSTGRES_PASSWORD=123 -d postgres or